Gman-Superfly/Normalized_Dynamic_OPT/README.md

 An advanced dimensionality reduction algorithm that combines kernel-based dynamics with sophisticated self-correction mechanisms, designed for preserving continuous relationships in scientific data with particular focus on trajectory analysis and real-time applications.

+This repo needs work, I need to bring it up to the same standard as the others if you use the code you need to remo - from the main algo otherwise it will use deafult settings, just wait, it won't be long and it will be nice and shiny, the 83% claim is extremely optimized for a test system, you can use the realtime embeddings thats ok, but that test really needs work it's not up to the standard I would like for public repos.

 ## Overview

 NormalizedDynamics is a theoretically grounded manifold learning algorithm that addresses critical challenges in dimensionality reduction through multiple adaptive mechanisms.
 Unlike traditional approaches, it features **self-correcting dynamics** based on the Free Energy Principle, **multi-criteria early stopping**, and **real-time adaptation** capabilities.